medic/cht-docs/content/en/apps/reference/app-settings.md

 keywords: settings
 ---

-Much of the configuration of the app is stored in the database in a document with id "settings".
+The settings which control CHT apps are defined in the `app_settings.json` file, and stored in the `settings` doc in the database.
+Some settings can be modified in the [**App Management**]({{< ref "apps/features/admin" >}}) app, which updates the same settings file in the database.

+The `app_settings.json` file can be manually edited to modify individual settings.
+The code for some components, like tasks and targets, gets compiled into this file with the `compile-app-settings` action in the `medic-conf` tool.

 Most sections are described on their own in the [Reference Documentation](..).

 ## Optional Settings